kychancf/kychancf.github.io/_pages/about.md

 ---

-Ken Chan is a second year PhD student in the Department of Computer Science at the University of Hong Kong, advised by [Dr. John T. H. Yuen](https://thyuen.github.io/) and co-advised by [Prof. S. M. Yiu](https://www.cs.hku.hk/people/academic-staff/smyiu).
+Ken Chan is a third year PhD student in the Department of Computer Science at the University of Hong Kong, advised by [Dr. John T. H. Yuen](https://thyuen.github.io/) and co-advised by [Prof. S. M. Yiu](https://www.cs.hku.hk/people/academic-staff/smyiu).

 His research interest is cryptography.